The doors of Francis House are opened to the public twice a year for a glimpse behind the scenes.

-Our Open Days allows visitors and supporters an opportunity to see for themselves how their generosity helps us to provide the services and facilities that we need to support the families of children and young adults with life-limiting conditions.
+Our Open Day allows visitors and supporters an opportunity to see for themselves how their generosity helps us to provide the services and facilities that we need to support the families of children and young adults with life-limiting conditions.

-November Open Day
+May Open Day

 "This place is full of staff who clearly love what they do.
 Walking around the building it is a lovely friendly and caring place."Darren Proctor, Key 2 DJ visits Francis House on an Open Day